 Van der Ree argues, “Our living environment is increasingly determined by manmade artefacts like buildings, machines and electronic devices.
 This has a profound influence on our lives, our wellbeing, social relations and cultural values.”

 Living Architecture Exhibition runs until 31 March.
+Exhibition is extended until 7 April 2018.

 Workshops and study tours will also be held at the Vargas Museum on 3 February at 3pm before the opening reception.
 Speakers and workshop leaders include world-leading environmental engineer Patrick Bellew who led the design team of the Gardens by the Bay in Singapore; award-winning Australian architect Gregory Burgess, notable for his organically designed buildings and participatory approach; and Filipino architect Jason Buensalido, whose experimental designs seek to contemporize the bahay kubo.